 Overall, the Gumbel distribution provides a good fit of the CDF of ${{{\left| {{h_{{\rm{FAS}}}}} \right|}}}$ across varying $N$ and dependence strengths.
 However, some deviations are observed in the high-probability and extremely low-probability regions.
-Since the outage performance generally concentrates on the region below ${10^{ - 2}}$, the deviations in extremely low-probability region may result in noticeable gaps between the approximated OP and Monte-Carlo simulation results.
-Additionally, the EC, being an average metric, is insensitive to deviations in the low-probability region, but deviations in the high-probability region may introduce small gaps between the approximated EC and the exact one.
-Moreover, for arbitrary $N$, the CDFs of ${{{\left| {{h_{{\rm{FAS}}}}} \right|}}}$ gradually approach to the CDFs of $|\hat{h}_{\rm FAS}|$ as $W$ increases (i.e., as the channel correlation weakens).
+Since the outage performance generally concentrates on the region below ${10^{ - 2}}$, the deviations in extremely low-probability region may result in noticeable gaps between the approximate OP and Monte-Carlo simulation results.
+Additionally, the EC, being an average metric, is insensitive to deviations in the low-probability region, but deviations in the high-probability region may introduce small gaps between the approximate EC and the exact one.
+Moreover, for arbitrary $N$, the CDFs of ${{{\left| {{h_{{\rm{FAS}}}}} \right|}}}$ gradually approach the CDFs of $|\hat{h}_{\rm FAS}|$ as $W$ increases (i.e., as the channel correlation weakens).
 This indicates that the CDF of ${{{\left| {{h_{{\rm{FAS}}}}} \right|}}}$ can be fitted by the identical Gumbel distribution of the corresponding i.i.d.~RV sequence with parameters ${\hat a_N}$ and ${\hat b_N}$, when the correlation is sufficiently weak satisfying the weak dependence conditions, as discussed in Section \ref{ssec:weak}.